olanzapine (Intramuscular route)Pronunciation

 olanzapine may increase the amount of sugar in your blood.
 Check with your doctor right away if you have increased thirst or increased urination.
 If you have diabetes, you may notice a change in the results of your urine or blood sugar tests.
 If you have any questions, check with your doctor.

-Stop using olanzapine and check with your doctor right away if you have any of the following symptoms while receiving olanzapine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have any of the following symptoms while receiving olanzapine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 olanzapine may cause tardive dyskinesia (a movement disorder).
 Check with your doctor right away if you have any of the following symptoms while receiving olanzapine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.